modernice/goes/event/README.md

 ## Event Registry

 Use `codec.New()` to create a registry for event encoders and decoders.
-Each event type has registers its own encoder and decoder for its event data:
+Each event type registers its own encoder and decoder for its event data:

 ```go
 package example